randomgraphics/rapid-vulkan/README.md

 It is currently developed and tested on Windows platform.
 Linux support is on its way.

 # Integration
 The library is aiming for easy integration with any Vulkan project.
-Everything you need is included in [rapid-vulkan.h](inc/rapid-vulkan/rapid-vulkan.h).
+Everything you need is included in [inc](inc)folder.

 Here are the step by step instructions to integrate it with your project: